 On 1 May 1665 Jacques Leneuf* de La Poterie granted Ameau a lot measuring three-quarters of an acre in area on Île Ronde, where Ameau had already acquired from Jean Garnier, dit Nadeau, on 10 July 1662, a piece of land measuring one and a half arpents by five.
 On 3 Aug.
 1665 Nicolas Marsolet* granted him a piece of land measuring 3 arpents by 60 at Arbre-à-la-Croix, on the shore of the St Lawrence.
 On 25 June 1668 Ameau also owned in the censive (seigneurial area) of Trois-Rivières two pieces of land, each measuring 5 arpents by 20; one, on the Saint-Maurice, had been granted by Pierre Boucher on 27 July 1656, the other, on the St Lawrence, by the Compagnie de la Nouvelle-France on 5 May 1659.

 Ameau’s long career was only slightly troubled by two or three minor judicial disputes and by a theft of which he was the victim in 1673.
 Four thieves, equipped with a skeleton key, broke into Ameau’s house one night and stole wine, spirits, and a quantity of eels.
 They received various sentences, including the repayment of 12 livres 5 sols on condition that Ameau agreed to pay half the court costs.
-A strange sentence indeed, which Ameau appealed to the Conseil Souverain!
-It was a good thing he did: the guilty persons were punished, and he received 50 livres in compensation.
-In 1686, as a result of having acted in a moment of spite, it was he who paid 50 livres to a woman whom he had brought from Trois-Rivières to Quebec on legal matters just at the period when the council was on vacation.
+He appealed the unusual sentence to the Conseil Souverain, which, happily for Ameau, then punished the guilty parties and awarded Ameau 50 livres in compensation.
+In 1686, as a result of having acted in a moment of spite, it was he who paid 50 livres to a woman whom he had summoned from Trois-Rivières to Quebec on legal matters just at the period when the council was on vacation.
 She was the wife of Pierre Le Boulanger, a merchant from Cap-de-la-Madeleine with whom he was quarrelling at the time.

-Such was the existence of this model citizen, who died in 1715 at the venerable age of 95 or 96, nine years after his wife, who had been buried 13 Nov.
+Such was the notable course of Séverin Ameau, who died in 1715 at the venerable age of 95 or 96, nine years after his wife, who had been buried on 13 Nov.
 1706.

 Cite This Article